 As a passionate collector of boys dolls I have done a significant amount of research over the last 20 years into the history of how these cool little dudes came to be.
-I tried to cast a wide net while collecting this information to get as complete a picture of the industry as I could, however as so many companies out there all of the world have produced dolls for boys the list below is a good overview but is certainly not complete.
-Enjoy! -Mikey :)
+I tried to cast a wide net while collecting this information to get as complete a picture of the industry as I could, however as there are so many companies all over the world that have produced dolls for boys, the list below is a good overview but is certainly not complete.

 1964 Hasbro introduces G.I Joe 12 inch dolls, known as Action Man in Europe.
 This was a hugely successful series with many dolls, vehicles, playsets and accessories produced over the next decade and a half.